LISTEN TO THIS ARTICLE

 This doesn't mean agents can't work in customer service.
 It means the current architecture is wrong.
 Single-agent systems with carefully bounded scope perform better than multi-agent orchestration in every benchmark I've seen this month.
 The handoff should be agent-to-human-with-full-context, not agent-to-agent-with-maybe-escalation.

 The ROI metrics vendors show are real, but they come from deployments that look nothing like what most enterprises are trying to build.
-Klarna's agent handles 700,000 conversations per month with satisfaction scores matching human agents, but it's a single-agent architecture with hard boundaries and manual escalation paths.
+Klarna's AI assistant handled 2.3 million conversations in its first month with satisfaction scores on par with human agents, but it's a single-agent architecture with hard boundaries and manual escalation paths.
+(Klarna has since started rehiring human agents after acknowledging quality tradeoffs.)
 That works.
 What doesn't work is the fantasy of autonomous multi-agent systems that negotiate among themselves and only bother humans when truly necessary.

 The Tokyo research on communication delays should scare anyone running distributed agent systems.
-200ms isn't an edge case.
-It's database response time.
-It's API round-trip.
-It's the gap between any two sequential operations in a real deployment.
-If that's enough to collapse cooperation, your multi-agent architecture has a countdown timer.
+The study tested delays of 5 to 20 seconds, the kind of latency you see in sequential API calls, database lookups, and approval workflows in real enterprise environments.
+If delays of that magnitude are enough to collapse cooperation, your multi-agent architecture has a countdown timer.
 This matches exactly what we documented in production deployment friction, where the gap between lab conditions and real infrastructure kills agent performance.

 I've now read five papers this month claiming to solve agent coordination, and all of them tested in simulated environments with sub-10ms latency.
 The gap between research conditions and production reality is the whole problem.